liujiny/minute_minute/README.md

 If no SD card is inserted, minute was loaded from SLC and the `slc:/sys/hax/ios_plugins` directory exists minute will try autobooting from SLC (first option in minute).

+When a IOSU reload happens, minute will automatically boot the last booted option again, to disable this behavior set `autoreload=false` in the `[boot]` section.

 ## redNAND

 redNAND allows replacing one or more of the Wii Us internal storage devices (SLCCMPT, SLC, MLC) with partitions on the SD card. redNAND is implemented in stroopwafel, but configured through minute.
 The SLC and SLCCMPT partition are without the ECC/HMAC data. \